 The texture of bacon jerky is what you’d expect: slight crisp, perfect chew, not stringy.
 Candied bacon tends to be stickier, and tends to shatter due to the crispiness.
 Each of them has its place in the kitchen, but today we’re focused on the longer-lasting snack.

-Choosing the right type of bacon might be obvious, but this is very important to point out.
-I highly recommend using thick cut bacon for the best results.
+Thick-cut bacon gives the best results.
+It’s an ideal thickness for jerky, but it’s also much more consistent when smoking.
 You can pull it off with traditional bacon, but times will definitely vary, and you’ll need to be watching it much more closely.

 - 2 tbsp Sriracha, or other thick hot sauce